 Gabrielle Keiller collected only the rarest examples of books and documents produced by Surrealist authors, poets and artists, including an unpublished film script by Salvador Dalí.
 The library of Sir Roland Penrose, on the other hand, is the working library of an artist closely involved in the Surrealist movement.
 There are rare items in this collection too, including books by Picasso and Miró containing special dedicatory drawings and inscriptions.

-You will also find an array of strange objects which belonged to Roland Penrose and which have been arranged to mimic their display as ‘cabinets of curiosities’ in his London and Sussex homes.
+You will also find an array of objects which belonged to Roland Penrose and which have been arranged to mimic their display as ‘cabinets of curiosities’ in his London and Sussex homes.
 The Surrealists fondness for juxtaposition is reflected in the variety of objects (found and purchased) by Penrose; from Picasso ceramics to puffer fish.